oleeeeeeeg/memores/README.md

 # README #

-This is easy serverless mems generator
+This is easy client-side mems generator

 ### Where I can see demo? ###